Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Escape Trajectory Integration

-In the \texttt{Gala} integration, we use the logarithmic Galactic potential $\phigal(R)=(\omega\rgc)^2\ln(R)$ with $\omega\rgc=220\,\kms$, consistent with \texttt{CMC} (Section~\ref{S:models}).
-Ensuring consistency in the cluster potential $\phiclus$ is more difficult.
-While a recent \texttt{Gala} upgrade allows users to input cylindrical spline potentials built from \texttt{CMC}-like lists of masses and positions, this functionality is still being optimized; at present, the integration is orders of magnitude faster for analytic potentials.
+.
+To smoothly transition PEs removed from \texttt{CMC} into an orbit integration in \texttt{Gala}, we must ensure consistency between the sphericalized $\Etilde$ estimated by \texttt{CMC}---Equation~(\ref{Eq:raw_criterion2})---and $\Etilde$ numerically computed in \texttt{Gala} from $\phiclus$, $\phigal$, and the PE's position and velocity at $t_{\rm rmv}$.
+In \texttt{Gala}, we use the logarithmic Galactic potential $\phigal(R)=v_g^2\ln(R)$ with $v_g=220\,\kms$.
+This is identical to the $\phigal$ assumed by \texttt{CMC} when computing $r_t^{\rm CMC}$ and thereby $\Ecrit^{\rm CMC}$---Equations~(\ref{Eq:rtCMC}) and (\ref{Eq:Ecrit_cmc}), respectively.
+It thus ensures that $\phigal$'s contribution to $\Etilde$ via $\Ecrit$ is consistent between \texttt{CMC} and \texttt{Gala}.
+Consistency in the contribution to $\Etilde$ from the cluster potential $\phiclus$ is harder to ensure.
+While a recent \texttt{Gala} upgrade allows users to input cylindrical spline potentials built from \texttt{CMC}-like lists of masses and positions, this functionality is still being optimized; at present, the computation is orders of magnitude faster for analytic potentials.